Perception Box: A Detailed Explanation

 Our conscious experience of the world, our body, and our self—with its attendant emotions and feelings—are the only reality we know.

-When our Perception Box walls are contracted... we feel as though we are victims without agency, on the hunt for someone to blame.
-When its walls expand, we are open to the universe and to people.
+When our Perception Box walls contract ... we feel as though we are victims without agency, on the hunt for someone to blame.
+When its walls expand, we are open to new ideas, new perspectives, and new ways of seeing.

 The Perception Box’s borders and contents are a consequence of how the physical substrate of consciousness in our brain is organized—the neurons that constitute it and how they are wired.

 Our conscious experience of the world, our body, and our self—with its attendant emotions and feelings—are the only reality we know.
-Our learnt biases, without which we cannot survive, together with our senses and our reasoning abilities, constrain how we view the world.
-This ineluctable fact is true of every sentient being.
-We take this reality for granted and implicitly assume that it is the same for everyone.
-Of course, at least some of us understand at an abstract level that we are biased, that what we perceive and what is can be quite divergent.
-But such high-level cognitive insights rarely lead to concrete changes.
-The underlying biases and habits are too deeply ingrained.
+Our learnt biases, most of which are not consciously accessible to us, and without which we could not survive, together with our senses and our reasoning abilities, constrain how we view the world.
+This ineluctable fact is true of everybody.
+Our underlying biases and assumptions – that is, the stories we tell ourselves about ourselves and about other people – are so deeply ingrained that we often do not see them, and do not recognize when we are projecting.
+Even those of us who understand at an abstract level that we are biased, that we are projecting our past experience and learnings onto the present moment, lose sight of that fact during heated moments and when miscommunications occur.
 Political campaigns, social unrest, and viral social media posts (remember “the dress”, a Facebook photograph seen by millions of viewers in 2015; to many it appeared black and blue while, to others, it was just as obviously white and gold) remind us that others look at the same situation and come to very different conclusions, impacting our emotional well-being in major ways.
+However, such high-level cognitive insights rarely lead to concrete changes in our attitudes, let alone in our behavior.

-These dysfunctional, ruminating, ego-obsessed states are associated with a reduction of consciousness, with contracted Perception Box states in which subjects feel frustrated, anxious, fearful, and worried, while an expansion of Perception Box states is experienced as open to the world, less-ego driven, joyful, connected, and kind (note that this is independent of arousal levels).
+These dysfunctional, ruminating, ego-obsessed states are associated with lesser awareness of others and the world at large, and a greater focus on protecting ourselves.
+These states go hand in hand with contracted Perception Box, in which we feel frustrated, anxious, fearful, and worried, while an expanded Perception Box is experienced as open to the world, more curious, less-ego driven, joyful, connected, and kind (note that this is independent of arousal levels).
+Central to Perception Box is the conscious self, a construct that exists across time, including autobiographical memories and future planning.

-An alternative are transformative experiences: those that demonstrate vividly how the very same inputs from the environment can appear quite differently to me, the experiencing subject, when my mind is changed.
-Then I can have a true epiphany: the world is constructed by my own mind—in fact, it is constricted by it.
-I can truly realize the confines of my own Perception Box and only then—when the walls of the Perception Box become apparent—can the work begin to expand them.
-Only then can we literally begin to see the same old world with a new mind.
+An alternative are transformative experiences: those that demonstrate vividly how the very same inputs from the environment can appear quite differently to us, the experiencing subject, typically when the sense of self is minimized or eliminated entirely.
+This allows for a true epiphany: the world is constructed by our beliefs—in fact, it is constricted by it.
+We can truly realize the confines of our own Perception Box and only then—when the walls of the Perception Box become apparent—can the work begin to expand them, by changing our belief.
+In some transformative experiences, the old beliefs – we have no agency, no one loves us, no one cares about us – can be abruptly and permanently replaced by new, much more adaptive and positive beliefs, leading to a greatly increased feeling of being at home in the universe.

-The ultimate aim of all of this research is to help improve the well-being and the physical and mental health of as many people everywhere as possible.
+The ultimate aim of all research we fund is to help improve the well-being and the physical and mental health of as many people as possible.

 Illustrative Areas of Interest